hungaikev/faq/src/main/scala/com/lightbend/faq/streams/articles/README.md

 backoff supervision strategy starting a stage again when it fails each time with a growing time delay between restarts.

-See more in the [Java documentation](http://doc.akka.io/docs/akka/current/java/stream/stream-error.html) or the [Scala documentation](http://doc.akka.io/docs/akka/current/scala/stream/stream-error.html).
+See more in the [Java](http://doc.akka.io/docs/akka/current/java/stream/stream-error.html) or the [Scala documentation](http://doc.akka.io/docs/akka/current/scala/stream/stream-error.html).